About the Position

 - Hands-on experience designing and implementing processes and doing so inclusively, especially in the areas of HR and contracting;

 - Experience supporting small to medium-size organizations as they grow;

 - Curiosity and willingness to learn about new, technical subject matters;

 - Demonstrated experience or commitment to working in a multicultural environment where commitment to diversity based on race, ethnic and national origin, age, sexual orientation, gender identity, and physical ability is an important institutional value;

-- Enthusiasm for TAG’s mission is a must; familiarity with advocacy, health, policy making, or lived experience with the conditions on which TAG works, is a plus.
+- Enthusiasm for TAG’s mission is a must; familiarity with advocacy, public health, policy making, or lived experience with the conditions on which TAG works, is a plus.

 Salary & Benefits

 The annual compensation will be $120,000 to $130,000, commensurate with experience and skills.
 TAG offers a competitive benefits package that includes fully employer paid health insurance for the employee and their dependent(s), and generous paid vacation (starting at four weeks, plus additional paid sick leave and holidays).
 TAG provides professional development opportunities and a flexible work environment.
 TAG is an eligible employer for Public Service Loan Forgiveness.

 This is an exempt position, with 40 hours per week expected generally within TAG’s office hours (10am-6pm ET).
 Work on evenings and weekends may be required.

 TAG does not currently require employees to work from our New York City headquarters.
 While TAG is open to candidates based anywhere in the U.S. who are able to work within TAG’s office hours and travel to New York City for team planning and special events (pandemics allowing), candidates based in the New York City area are preferred.
 TAG does not have the capacity to provide visa support.
 Only candidates with existing authorization to work in the U.S. will be eligible.